 - Customers engage in wardrobing — purchase a number of versions of the same item with the expectation of keeping only a single item.
 They may feel as though this is expected of them, especially with items such as clothing that require a try on.

 Then there’s “consumer abuse.”
 Consumer abuse occurs when customers purchase an item and then file a chargeback with their credit card issuer rather than returning the item.
-Sometimes consumers file an illegitimate chargeback because they find the return process to complicated, Signifyd’s survey conducted by market research firm Upwave found.
+Sometimes consumers file a chargeback fraud because they find the return process to complicated, Signifyd’s survey conducted by market research firm Upwave found.
 Other times, they filed illegitimate chargebacks because they were dissatisfied with the amount of time it took their orders to arrive.

 Whatever the cause, chargebacks can cost a company a lot; in fact, too many chargebacks can cause a company to lose its merchant processing account.
 But sometimes customers file a chargeback if it’s easier than the retailer’s return process or if they feel they have no other recourse.